-Tri-City's third party payor settlements are included in current liabilities and in bankruptcy liabilities.
-Third party payor settlements reflected in current liabilities is \$2,504,385 at June 30, 2015 and \$2,213,921 at June 30, 2014.
-These amounts include estimated Medi-Cal settlements payable for the fiscal year ended 2005 and reserves on Medi-Cal revenues received for services provided under contract with LAC DMH from fiscal 2009 through fiscal 2015.
-The reserves for fiscal years 2009 through 2015 are estimated based on LAC DMH's withholding percentages applied for each fiscal year, which can be subject to change.
+Tri-City's third party payor settlements are included in current liabilities and in bankruptcy liabilities as follows.
+Third party payor settlements reflected in current liabilities is \$2,998,309 at June 30, 2016 and \$2,504,385 at June 30, 2015.
+These amounts include estimated Medi-Cal settlements payable for the fiscal year ended 2005 and reserves on Medi-Cal revenues received for services provided under contract with LAC DMH from fiscal 2009 through fiscal 2016.
+The reserves for fiscal years 2009 through 2016 are estimated based on LAC DMH's withholding percentages applied for each fiscal year, which can be subject to change.
 Since the cost reports for these years have either 1) not been settled or reviewed by the State 2) are subject to future audits or 3) have been audited but audit appeals remain outstanding, the reserves for disallowances on the Medi-Cal payments received are reflected as a current liability.
 Once LAC DMH finalizes its cost report settlement with the State, Tri-City expects that the County will pass on the settlement to Tri-City.
-Tri-City believes that the settlement for fiscal year 2010 will occur in fiscal 2016.
-Reserves for third party payor settlements of \$3,141,565 and \$3,344,173 are included in "Bankruptcy Liabilities" at June 30, 2015 and 2014, respectively.
-This represents the amended claim settlement filed by LAC DMH, pending possible adjustments from future State audits of EPSDT claims, less Tri-City's bankruptcy claim payments made through fiscal 2015.
+Tri-City believes that the settlement for fiscal year 2010 will occur in fiscal 2017.

+Reserves for third party payor settlements of \$2,175,610 and \$3,141,565 are included in "Bankruptcy Liabilities" at June 30, 2016 and 2015, respectively.
+This represents the amended claim settlement filed by LAC DMH, pending possible adjustments from future State audits of EPSDT claims, less Tri-City's bankruptcy claim payments made through fiscal 2016.